WeatherXM/-DEPRECATED-issue-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 - Weather Station

 ### **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the requested feature is.

 ### **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 ### **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions you've considered.

 ### **Additional context**
 Add any other context or screenshots about the feature request here.